California earthquake puts early warning system to the test

 When told that the alarm sounded for some 10 seconds before the violent shaking, he said: “That might have saved one of my glass jars.”

-A glitch in an earthquake warning app for San Diego residents that relies on the system’s data falsely alerted people more than 650 miles (1,040 kilometers) away from the epicenter.
+A glitch in an earthquake warning app for San Diego residents that relies on the system’s data falsely alerted people more than 650 miles away from the epicenter.

 This was the first time the system alerted people in two states — both California and Oregon, de Groot said.
 There’s a study underway to explore alerting in parts of Alaska in the future.

 Various apps use ShakeAlert’s data to notify people who could experience significant quake effects.
-People were alerted within a radius of about 250 miles (400 kilometers) from the epicenter of Tuesday's Northern California quake, said Richard Allen, director of the Seismology Lab at the University of California, Berkeley.
+People were alerted within a radius of about 250 miles from the epicenter of the Northern California quake, said Richard Allen, director of the Seismology Lab at the University of California, Berkeley.

 In a 2021 blog post, the Seismology Lab explained why we don't know when an earthquake will happen before it starts.